Home » Divorce and Family law Blog » What Not to Say in Child Custody Mediation: Avoid These 6 Common Mistakes

 In mediation for custody, you do want to prepare your thoughts as to what custody plan might work well for your child(ren) and why.
 You don’t need to have the answers given, the mediator will help you think of solutions.

-Families First child custody mediators have over 20+ years of experience in helping parents reach a quality and long-lasting custody agreement.
-Schedule your free consultation now with Families First Mediation and become a success story.
+Our child custody mediators have over 20+ years of experience in helping parents reach a quality custody agreement in California.
+Schedule your free consultation today with Families First Mediation.

 Custody mediation is not the right platform to express negative opinions about your spouse.